Hobbies

 Swimming (open water and pool)

-I wrote a travel guide book for open water swimming around Crete and even included an astronomy lesson with the night swims.
+I wrote a travel guide book for open water swimming around the Greek island of Crete and even included an astronomy lesson with the night swims.

 Go to www.creteswim.com for more more information, photos, and videos.